YannickEhlers/nanobiosystems/README.md

 make install
 ```

-Afer this step VMD can be called from the terminal with "vmd"
+Afer this step VMD can be called from the terminal with the command "vmd"